Daily Creative Writing Practice - What Ends You From [Short Story]

 "Yo?"
-The knock on his car window startled him out of his day dream.
+The knock on his car window startled him out of his daydream.
 The harsh realities of Leyton's nighttime scene greeted him with a dark grin and a hint of gold tooth.

-He replied "cool bro what's up"
+He replied, "cool bro what's up?"

 "What area you from?" the dark grin turned to a scowl.

-He immediately picked up on the hidden meaning behind the question.
-His heartbeat increased.
-As it worked out that a situation of fight or flight would soon be upon him.
+He immediately picked up on the hidden meaningbehind the question.
+His heartbeat increased as it worked out that a situation of fight or flight would soon be upon him.

-The guy dismissed him
+The guy dismissed his conduct.